 OTD 1984: Crossroads at Twenty

-Central News reporter Tony Maycock on the celebrations to mark the twentieth birthday of the television soap opera Crossroads.
+Central News reporter Tony Maycock with his second of two reports on the celebrations to mark the twentieth birthday of the television soap opera Crossroads.

 The series was set in the fictional village of Kings Oak and revolved around the staff and guests of the titular Crossroads Motel.
 The series starred West End actress – turned TV personality – Noele Gordon as motel owner Meg Richardson, Jane Rossington as her daughter Jill, Roger Tonge as son Sandy and Beryl Johnstone as her sister Kitty.